tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 :::warning
 Loading a tiny frontend on server side requires an environment that support runtime JS source evaluation (`new Function(source)`).

-This is currently [not supported on Cloudflare Workers](https://developers.cloudflare.com/workers/runtime-apis/web-standards#javascript-standards) (for security reason), therefore this won't work if you deploy your app to that platform.
+This is currently [not supported on Cloudflare Workers](https://developers.cloudflare.com/workers/runtime-apis/web-standards#javascript-standards) (for security reason), therefore this won't work if you deploy your host apps to that platform.

 You can however still use the client side only version in that case.
 :::

 ## Example Remix Host

-This is just regular Node.js Remix app that have the Example Tiny Frontend `contract` as an npm dependency.
+This is just regular Node.js Remix app [deployed on Fly.io](https://fly.io/) that have the Example Tiny Frontend `contract` as an npm dependency.

 As everything is better explained with a meme: